d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 So now binary analysis out of the way lets start exploiting.

-I will use below pwntool based script for fuzzing the binary.
+I will use a pwntool based script for fuzzing the binary.

 ![source-01](/img/ropv2-10.PNG){: .align-left}

-Monitor from the GDB.
+After running the script, monitor from the GDB for crashes.

 ![source-01](/img/ropv2-9.PNG){: .align-left}